asweeney99/harec_quiz/README.md

 # harec_quiz

 IRTS HAREC multiple choice quiz.
+The quiz tests your knowledge of country prefixes, Q-Codes and the IARU Region 1 band plan.

 ## Requirements